khris-xp/youtube-clone/README.md

 ## Project Description

 The YouTube clone is a web application that replicates the core features of YouTube.
-It allows users to search for videos, watch videos, and upload videos.
+It allows users to search for videos, watch videos.

 ## Technologies Used